When we ask you for specific details, we’ll always:

 The laws of some non-EEA countries do not provide the same level of protection for personal data as the laws of the UK.
 Where we transfer your personal data to such countries, we’ll take steps to ensure appropriate protections are in place to safeguard your personal data, as required by the General Data Protection Regulation (GDPR).

-Each time you receive electronic marketing information or a message, you can opt out from receiving any more marketing information from us.
+Each time you receive electronic marketing information or a message, you can opt-out of receiving any more marketing information from us.

 If you don’t want to receive marketing information from us, write to: Charlton & Jenrick Ltd, Unit D, Stafford Park 2, Telford, Shropshire, TF3 3AR